adansinacento/Search-and-reply-twitter-bot/README.md

 # Search-and-reply-twitter-bot
-A twitter bot that uses [CodeBird](https://github.com/jublonet/codebird-php) to search for tweets containing a specfic string and reply to them an image
+A twitter bot that uses [CodeBird](https://github.com/jublonet/codebird-php) to search for tweets containing a specfic string and reply to them with an image

 **[AdanSinAcento](http://www.twitter.com/adansinacento)** 2017.
 Any questions on my twitter.